daisyjanejohnson/learning-journal/css-notes.md

 - HTML is the barebones of a website while CSS is what makes your page all pretty and nice to look at.
 - The key to understanding how CSS works is to imagine there is an invisible box around every HTML element.
 - CSS work by associating **rules** with HTML elements.
 These **rules** govern how th content of specified elements should be displayed.
 A CSS **rule** contains two parts a **selector** and a **declaration**.
-    - **Selectors** indicate which elemnt the rule applies to.
+    - **Selectors** indicate which element the rule applies to.
 The same rule can apply to more than one element if you separate the element names with commas.
     - **Declarations** indicate how the elements reffered to in the selector should be styled.
 Declarations are split into two parts (a property and a value), and are separated by a colon.
         - *Properties* indicate the aspects of the element you want to change.
 Ex.) color, font, width, height and border.
         - *Values* specify the settings you want to use for the chosen properties. ex.) the value is a the color you want to specify the font to be.